admonlee/DataAnalyticsPortfolio/Case_Studies/GoogleDA_Case_Study/Google_Data_Analytics_Certification_Case_Study.md

 To further investigate this implication, we will break down the trips into hourly segments to visualize the ridership trend throughout the day.
-The total number of rides for every hour were averaged, grouping by day types (weekends and weekdays), then plotted for each member type.
+The total number of rides for every hour were averaged grouping by day types (weekends and weekdays), then plotted for each member type.

 ``` r